domiyanyue/my_notes/move_semantics_rvalue_reference.md

 While first copy can be avoided if the compiler applies "return value optimization" (and most compiler do), the second is unavoidable because a copy constructor of `std::vector` is called which will allocate memory space for vec_a and copy values from temporary values returned by function `createArray`.

 To fix the problem of the second copy, we need to code in a way that compiler won't create temporary objects and copy from it.
 There are several ways C++ programmers often uses like returning a pointer to vector or pass in the return value as a reference.
-Both can save performance issues but are not natural forms of programming.
+Both can save performance issues but are not ideas.
+Using pointers requires developer to explicit manage memory which makes programs prone to memory leak.
+Using references requires the use to put return value in the argument list, which is not a natural form of programming and can hurt code's reablility.

 Move semantic is introduced to address this, avoid copying when assigning a temporary value that is about to disappear.
 Before we introduce move semantic, we have to introduce some concepts to help you understand - lvalue, rvalues, and rvalue references.